yash-ad/Frontend-Learning/README.md

 # Frontend-Learning
-Frontend-Learning-Repository with Html, CSS, Javascript, and React.
+Frontend-Learning-Repository with Html, CSS, Javascr and React.